kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Exploring the package

-Uqbar packages come in one of two structures.
+Uqbar packages come in one of two structures (Todo: Which are?).
-The `uqdev new` command creates the simpler of the two: a single process.
+The `uqdev new` command creates the simpler of the two: a single process (TODO: why is it simpler?
+Advantages—I want some quick, clear explantions of why things are set up the way they are).
 The template contains:

 ```bash